Marie Osmond Honors Late Son Michael’s Birthday With Tribute Post

 “Happy heavenly birthday..comfort hope and love sent to your mama,” posted a second fan.

 “So thankful knowing you will see him again one day!
-Hugs to you!” said a third fan who added a blue heart emoji to their statement.
+Hugs to you!” said a third supporter who added a blue heart emoji to their statement.

 “Thinking of you Marie Osmond.
 Beautiful picture of you two.
 Love you!” stated a fourth follower.